finalwebsites/backup4wp/README.md

 # Backup & Restore for WordPress

-Create backups from your WordPress website and restore files if necessary.

-## Description

 You know the problem, you've created a website backup using a WordPress backup plugin and you can't do the the restore via the WP dashboard because your website is broken.
 Using this backup tool you're able to create a backup outside WordPress and access the tool again if you need to restore the website.
 We use the tool to create backups if we install a new theme / plugin or before we do some updates.

 ### How does it work?